 Some jobs require that you stay up-to-the-minute on particular pieces of information.
 For example: if you buy and trade stocks you might need to monitor prices constantly.

-So having an app like Stock + on one monitor is a good idea.
+So having an app like Stock + [No Longer Available] on one monitor is a good idea.
 If social networks are more you’re thing, of course, you might prefer Tweetdeck.
 Again, the apps don’t matter: just use one display to keep track of information, and another to do your work.

 Use A Dedicated Widget Display